kvfi/rusty-jvm/README.md

 # rustyjvm
-An personal amateur trial to implement a JVM in Rust
+An amateur amateurish personal trial to implement a JVM in Rust